RISCfuture/sf50-pfpx-profiles/README.md

 than $1 per hour) and PFPX does its fuel cost calculation separately, so variable cost is left at zero.
-If you are simulating Part 135 ops, you will also need to include the cost of crew (salaries, etc.), and fill a value in for the delay costs (opportunity cost of not being able to carry more passengers).
+If you are simulating Part 135 ops, you will also need to include the cost of crew (salaries, etc.), and fill a value in for the delay costs (money you're leaving on the table by not picking up more passengers).

 If you want to price out your flights, simply make sure to fill in a value into the **Fuel Price** field when dispatching, and then in the Summary tab under